Blinding (punishment): Examples from elsewhere

 In the 11th century, William the Conqueror used blinding as a punishment for rebellion to replace the death penalty in his laws for England.
 He was also accused of making the killing of a hart or hind in a royal forest into a crime punishable by blinding, but the Anglo-Saxon Chronicle claims that this was made up to tarnish king William's reputation.

 Henry I of England blinded William, Count of Mortain, who had fought against him at Tinchebray in 1106.
 He also ordered blinding and castration as a punishment for thieves.
 Prince Álmos and his four-year-old son Béla II of Hungary were blinded in 1113 by Álmos' brother Coloman.

-Mahmud Shah Durrani, the Afghan Emperor of the Durrani Empire, blinded his brother and former ruler, Zaman Shah Durrani to disqualify him from succession or disputing his power ever again.
+Mahmud Shah Durrani, the Afghan emperor of the Durrani Empire, blinded his brother and former ruler, Zaman Shah Durrani to disqualify him from succession or disputing his power ever again.

 Modern era

 Blinding survives as a form of penalty in the modern era, especially on the Indian subcontinent.
 In 2003, a Pakistani court sentenced a man to be blinded after he subjected his fiancée to an acid attack resulting in her loss of vision.

-The man who blinded Ameneh Bahrami in an acid attack was sentenced to blinding by an Iranian court in 2009; Bahrami eventually pardoned the attacker.
+The man who blinded Ameneh Bahrami in an acid attack was sentenced to blinding by an Iranian court in 2009; Bahrami eventually had his attacker pardoned.